 McGladrey & Pullen, LLP was appointed as our independent registered public accounting firm ("IRPA Firm") on June 16, 2008.
-McGladrey & Pullen, LLP audited our consolidated financial statements for the years ended December 31, 2010 and 2009.
-The Audit Committee of our Board of Directors has selected McGladrey & Pullen, LLP as our IRPA Firm for the year ending December 31, 2011.
+McGladrey & Pullen, LLP audited our consolidated financial statements for the years ended December 31, 2011 and 2010.
+The Audit Committee of our Board of Directors has selected McGladrey & Pullen, LLP as our IRPA Firm for the year ending December 31, 2012, subject to the determination of the 2012 audit fees.
 The Audit Committee has the sole authority and responsibility to select, appoint, evaluate and, where appropriate, discharge and replace McGladrey Pullen LLP as our IRPA Firm, and the selection of the Company's IRPA Firm is not required to be submitted to a vote of the stockholders for ratification.
-Notwithstanding the outcome of the vote by the stockholders of the Company, the Audit Committee is not bound to retain such firm or to replace such firm, where, in either case, after considering the outcome of the vote, the Audit Committee determines its decision regarding the firm to be in the best interests of the Company.
+Notwithstanding the outcome of the vote by the stockholders of the Company, the Audit Committee is not bound to retain the IRPA Firm or to replace the IRPA Firm, where, in either case, after considering the outcome of the vote, the Audit Committee determines its decision regarding the IRPA Firm to be in the best interests of the Company.